Gothic-Modding-Community/gmc/docs/zengin/union_plugins/zParserExtender/zPE_dialogues.md

 ```c++
 var string DIA_CurrentName
 ```
-Contains the name of the current instance of C_Info.
+Contains the name of the current instance of `C_Info`.
 Can be useful for debugging purposes.
 Should be defined in scripts.
 Usage scenarios:
 ```c++
 Hlp_PrintConsole(DIA_CurrentName);
 Hlp_PrintConsole(Str_Format("%s[%s]", DIA_CurrentName, self.name);